 We’re stating the obvious, but fashion today looks very different than it did 11 years ago.
-It’s was an era when Karlie Kloss was the newest model name to know, the world was far from caught up with the Kardashians, and, in the most drastic difference, Instagram wasn’t a thing.
-Perhaps no one can speak to the then and now better than Sarah Salem, a model agent at LA Models who’s worked in the industry for a little over a decade.
+It was an era when Karlie Kloss was the newest model name to know, the world was far from caught up with the Kardashians, and, in the most drastic difference, Instagram wasn’t a thing.
+Perhaps no one can speak to the then and now better than Sarah Salem, a model agent at L.A.
+Models who’s worked in the industry for a little over a decade.

-While Salem’s an authority—at times perhaps an intuit—on which models have major star potential, there’s much to be said for her contributions to fashion that go outside recognising talent on a social media app.
+While Salem’s an authority—at times perhaps an intuit—on which models have major star potential, there’s much to be said for her contributions to fashion that go beyond recognizing talent on a social media app.
 But first, let’s back up.
 The Laguna Beach native got her start in the industry like most of us: as a fan.
 “I’ve always been involved in fashion from an early age.
 My mother had a subscription for Harper’s Bazaar and Vogue.
 I was the kind of girl who had Kirsty Hume and Trish Goff, idols of mine, plastered on the wall.
 So it’s something I’ve always been interested in,” Salem explains to us, “but I kind of got into it by way of photography, by accident.”

-Five years after her start Salem joined the LA Models team, where today she most notably represents Sofia Richie, Victoria’s Secret model Bruna Lirio, as well as Salem Mitchell and Gabbriette Bechtel, two up-and-comers who both just landed the Savage x Fenty lingerie campaign.
+Five years after her start, Salem joined the L.A.
+Models team, where today she most notably represents Sofia Richie, Victoria’s Secret model Bruna Lirio, as well as Salem Mitchell and Gabbriette Bechtel, two up-and-comers who both just landed the Savage x Fenty lingerie campaign.

 “I remember thinking [with Arizona Muse], Wow, you look like a pixie, like a fairy,” Salem says of the start of her career, comparing it to what she looks for when searching for talent now.
 “It’s sort of the je ne sais quoi.
 It gets below the surface level of if they look tall and skinny and pretty—there’s something special about them.”